 Street Art in Berlin

-Street Art in Berlin can be found at Haus Schwarzenberg’s street art alley in Berlin Mitte and the East Side Art Gallery on the Berlin Wall are some of the most popular locations.
+Street art in Berlin can be found at Haus Schwarzenberg’s street art alley in Berlin Mitte and the East Side Art Gallery on the Berlin Wall, are some of the most popular locations.
 The best way to see street art in Berlin is to join a guided tour.

-Get tickets for Berlin events
+Get tickets for Berlin events.

-For concerts, theatre, stage shows and sporting events search TicketNetwork.
+For concerts, theatre, stage shows, and sporting events, search TicketNetwork.
 TicketNetwork is an online marketplace that provides an outlet for buyers and sellers of tickets to live entertainment events.
 Search TicketNetwork for a special event when you are on vacation in Berlin with teenagers.

 Things to do in Berlin for kids – Bike riding in Berlin

-Axe throwing in Berlin with teenage boys
+Axe throwing in Berlin with teenage boys.

-Axe Throwing is a new phenomenon that is sweeping around the world.
-Berlin is home to The Axe Club the first axe-throwing venue in the city.
 Axe Throwing is about getting together with family and friends and doing something different.
-This has to be at the top of unusual things to do in Boston.
+This has to be at the top of the list of unusual things to do in Berlin.

 Escape rooms – things to do in Berlin for young adults